hoangthangta/ThangKAN/README.md

 # Training

 We use **bert-base-cased** as the pre-trained model for producing embeddings (pooled_outputs) in the training process.
 All models have 768 input size, 64 hidden neurons, and 2 output classes (0 & 1).
-The training was performed  on xx epochs with lr = 2e-5.
+The training was performed on 10 epochs with lr = 2e-5 for all transformer models, other models use lr = 2e - 3.

 ## TransformerEfficientKAN
 ```python run_train.py --mode "train" --network "trans_effi_kan" --em_model_name "bert-base-cased" --ds_name "wnli" --epochs 10 --batch_size 4 --max_len 512 --n_size 1 --m_size 768 --n_hidden 64 --n_class 2```